 Why you should always use a VPN with Kodi

-VPNs work by encrypting a user’s internet traffic.
-This prevents it from being accessed by any outside observer.
+VPNs work by encrypting a user’s internet traffic, meaning it can’t be read by anyone.
 This renders the majority of Man-in-the-Middle attacks useless and also prevents your ISP from throttling your connection based on your browsing habits.
 You’ll even be able to use P2P-based Kodi addons without anyone seeing your real IP address, which is a level of protection you don’t normally have while torrenting.

-We recommend using IPVanish.
-It offers fast, consistently stable connections to servers across the world.
-Further, it’s one of the easiest VPNs to install on an Amazon Firestick or other mobile platform, and keeps no logs of your network traffic.
+We recommend using NordVPN.
+It offers fast, stable connections to servers across the world.
+Further, it’s one of the easiest VPNs to install on an Amazon Firestick or other mobile platform.
+Try NordVPN risk-free with the 30-day money-back guarantee.

 What are some of the most common Kodi problems?